Induction Massage / Birth Prep Massage

 This is non-invasive, external bodywork.

-Suitable for ANY pregnant woman (regardless of baby’s position) from the 2nd trimester.
+Suitable for ALL pregnant women (regardless of baby’s position) from the 2nd trimester.

 $50 (Half Hour Session)